Not your Mama's Pot Roast! This Grilled Chuck Roast has a flavor-filled marinade and is then grilled to smoky perfection.

 - Drain meat, reserving marinade and dividing.

-- Grill over medium coals 25 minutes, brushing with marinade.
+- Grill over medium coals or at medium heat on your gas grill for 25 minutes, brushing with marinade.

 - Turn, grilling 20-25 minutes more or until desired temperature is reached.